h2non/hu/README.md

-Instead of Underscore, Lodash or Sugar.js, hu only provides a reduced set of the most common functions, keeping it as a lightweight and tiny library which can be easily embeded as a part of an application, library or framework without making noise
+Instead of Underscore, Lodash or Sugar.js, hu only provides a reduced set of the most common functions, keeping it as a lightweight and small library which can be easily embeded as a part of an application, library or framework without making noise

-hu is a just-for-fun experimental project.
-It's pronuncied `ji-u`
+hu is still a just-for-fun experimental project.
+It's pronuncied `ju`

 ### Motivation